 Last and probably least for this list, there is Check’n Go.
 They’re another long-lived payday lender, dating back to 1994.
 Similar to Speedy Cash, though slightly less reputable online, they’re well versed in providing payday loans to cash-strapped borrowers.

-High costs pretty much define payday lenders, which makes it tough to find one who stands out for the right reasons.
-Their rates, terms, and loan products are also pretty average for the industry.
+High costs define payday lenders, making it tough to find one who stands out for the right reasons.
+The industry’s rates, terms, and loan products are also pretty average.
 Average terms with a reasonable assurance that there won’t be a scam is about as good as it gets.

 - Reasonably well-respected and long-lived business since 1994